PostiDigital/glue-php-api-library/README.md

 # Posti Glue Api library

-Posti Glue Api library, to help to integrate with other systems
+Posti Glue Api library, to help to integrate with other systems.
+See https://api.posti.fi for GLUE API documentation.

+## How to get Posti service account

+If your business does not have a Posti service account, contact Posti Customer Service to get one.
+Note that you also need a contract with Posti.

 ## Features

-- Product creating, getting
+- Creating and getting a proruct
-- Order creating, getting
+- Creating and getting a order
-- Warehouses listing
+- List all warehouses

 ## Instalation